This course is available in Online or Paper format.

 Paper Based Version

-The course comes to you as a paper-based pack delivered by courier.
+The course comes to you as an online or paper-based pack delivered by courier.

 You will be given guidance through the Study Guide on the nuts and bolts of studying and submitting assignments.